pyraxo/TextUs/docs/prd.md

 - The system shall analyze user performance across multiple dimensions
 - The system shall generate reports on individual and team performance

+#### 3.1.7 File Uploads

+- The system shall allow users (admins/trainers) to upload files relevant to scenarios
+- The system shall support linking multiple files to scenarios (many-to-many)
+- The system shall provide a UI for managing uploaded files

+#### 3.1.8 Rubrics and Trainer Feedback

+- The system shall allow trainers to evaluate sessions using structured rubrics
+- The system shall store and display trainer feedback for each session
+- The system shall provide a UI for rubrics management and feedback review

 ### 3.2 Non-Functional Requirements

 #### 3.2.1 Performance